 Let us do the math

-Use our calculators to aggregate multiple student loans and preview your potential savings from refinancing with earnest
+Use our calculators to aggregate multiple student loans or preview your potential savings from refinancing with Earnest.

 |Loan Balances||APR||Mth Payment||Interest||Payoff Date|

 Consolidation simply combines multiple student loans into one.
 That means one monthly payment instead of having to juggle many different ones, sometimes with multiple servicers.
 When you consolidate, your interest rate will be a weighted average of the interest rates on the loans you combine.
 You won’t save money on interest rates — but it can make life easier by reducing the amount of time you spend managing different payments.